rishabh1403/blog-source/posts/coding/leetcode/2020/03/valid-anagram.md

 ```

-Let's look at the solution.
-On line 2, we create an array of size 26 and fill it
+Let's look at the solution. **On line 2, we create an array of size 26 and fill
-with zero.
+it with zero**.

 Next, we are looping over the string s, taking a character, converting it to
-ascii and subtracting 97 to ensure our character's numeral reprersenattion
+ASCII and subtracting ***97*** to ensure our character's numeral representation
-starts at 0, so that we use it as our array index.
-97 here is the acii
+starts at 0 so that we use it as our array index. ***97 here is the ASCII
-value of a.
+value of a***.

-We do the same thing with second string, only difference is, in the first one we
+We do the same thing with the second string, the only difference is, in the first one we
 increase the count, in the second one we decrease it.

-At last, we check if all the entries in array are zeros.
+At last, we check if all the entries in the array are zeros.
 If it's positive or
 negative, it would mean they are not anagrams.

 After submission, here's the result